The Party Boys: Early line-ups

 Paul Christie is the bass guitarist for Australian rock group Mondo Rock; he left the band in 1982, rejoining in 2003.
 He put together the first line-up of the Party Boys in Sydney with fellow founding member and guitarist Kevin Borich, as Christie had extensively toured the US playing bass guitar with Borich from 1978 to 1979 as a member of Kevin Borich Express, along with Harvey James (Mississippi, Ariel, Sherbet), and drummer Graham "Buzz" Bidstrup, who had recently left the Angels.
 Australian Crawl vocalist James Reyne was in Sydney shooting the TV mini-series Return to Eden and agreed to play some shows between filming.
 The band did a short run of shows performing cover songs chosen by various members.
 Recordings made of these gigs became the basis for the group's album Live at Several 21sts.
 When Reyne's filming schedule was over, he returned to his work with Australian Crawl in Melbourne and left the band.
 In March 1983, the album reached No. 9 on the Australian Kent Music Report Albums Chart and spawned the single "Bitch", a cover of one of the Rolling Stones' album tracks from 1971's Sticky Fingers.
 Christie, Borich, and James were encouraged to continue with the project.

 Richard Clapton was brought in as Reyne's replacement on vocals and Don Raffaele joined on saxophone.
 The band toured the east coast, again playing only covers from artists including Bob Dylan, Aerosmith and the Rolling Stones.
 A second live album, Greatest Hits (of Other People) (1983) was the result of that tour and the Bobby Fuller Four cover single, "I Fought the Law", was issued in November.
 Clapton and James left the group.
 Greatest Hits (of Other People) peaked at No. 25.
 The singer for the next tour was former Skyhooks vocalist and TV personality Graeme "Shirley" Strachan, with Rose Tattoo guitarist Robin Riley replacing James; this version of the band produced the album No Song Too Sacred, yet another live album of covers.
 The related single, "Kashmir", was a Led Zeppelin song.

-The band's 1985 line-up saw Strachan, Riley and drummer Matthew Wenban replaced by Marc Hunter from Dragon, ex-Divinyls drummer Richard Harvey and United States guitarist, Joe Walsh (ex-Eagles).
-The sold-out national tour that followed formed the basis of the album You Need Professional Help that featured an extended guitar duel between Walsh and Borich on Walsh's track "Rocky Mountain Way".
+The band's 1984/85 line-up saw Strachan, Riley, and drummer Matthew Wenban replaced by Marc Hunter from Dragon, ex-Divinyls drummer Richard Harvey and United States guitarist, Joe Walsh (ex-Eagles).
+The sold-out national tour, including three shows at the Old Lion Hotel in Adelaide in December 1984, that followed, formed the basis of the album You Need Professional Help that featured an extended guitar duel between Walsh and Borich on Walsh's track "Rocky Mountain Way".

 In 1986, Christie, Borich and Harvey teamed up with Rose Tattoo lead singer Angry Anderson, guitarist John Brewster from the Angels and ex–Status Quo bassist Alan Lancaster to form a new version of the Party Boys.
 With Lancaster on bass, Christie switched to drums so the band now had two drummers.
 No recording was made of this line-up and following the tour, Anderson left.